 Topical Voltaren Arthritis Pain gel provides diclofenac to the area of inflammation.
 We have heard from many people who really value this topical NSAID.
 They do not experience the side effects of an oral NSAID like ibuprofen (Advil, Motrin IB) or naproxen (Aleve).

 Others, however are super sensitive to NSAIDs.
 Even a topical gel appears to trigger serious adverse reactions.
-This is not the first time we have heard about the systemic side effects of Voltaren Gel.
+Here are some other reports about the systemic side effects of Voltaren Gel.

 Readers Share the Serious Side Effects of Voltaren Gel: